Pitcairn Islands stamps

 Island, the People, and the Pastor" by the Rev. Thomas Murray (1855); John

 Adams (1½d stamp) from the drawing by Capt.
 R. Beechey(1825).
-The engraving was

-by H. Adlard who also engraved the image of John Adams’ house shown in the 1½d
+The engraving was by H. Adlard who also engraved the

-stamp.
-Bligh’s image in the 2d stamp is from a sketch by J. Russell and
+image of John Adams’ house shown in the 1½d stamp.
+Bligh’s image in the 2d stamp is from a sketch by J. Russell and engraved by Adlard and the Bounty was adapted from a still from the

-motion picture in 1935.
+first motion picture in 1935.
 The printing of the first definitive is also

 interesting.
 The 1d, 3d and 2/6 stamps were printed by Bradbury, Wilkinson and

 Co.
-Ltd. of London and were slightly smaller than the remaining values which
+Ltd. of London and were slightly smaller than the remaining values which were printed by Waterlow

-were printed by Waterlow and Sons Ltd. of New Malden.
-The entire series was
+and Sons Ltd. of New Malden.
+The entire series was recess engraved and printed

-recess engraved and printed on paper watermarked with the multiple crown and
+on paper watermarked with the multiple crown and script "C.A." of

-script "C.A." of Crown Agents.
+Crown Agents.

 A new

-Post Office was constructed and the first definitives went on sale on October
+Post Office was constructed and the first definitives

-15 1940 and were withdrawn on July 1 1957.Eight reprintings were made during
+went on sale on October 15 1940 and were withdrawn on July 1 1957.Eight reprintings were made during this

-days although the date stamp remained firmly on 15 Oct.
+although the date stamp remained firmly on 15 Oct.
 1940!
-After this it was
+After this it was destroyed to stop entrepreneurial Islanders from

-destroyed to stop entrepreneurial Islanders from profiting into the future.
+profiting into the future.

 In

-1951 the original eight definitive stamps were joined by two additional stamps
+1951 the original eight definitive stamps were joined by two

-featuring the original Bounty Bible (4d stamp) and the Schoolhouse, as seen in
+additional stamps featuring the original Bounty Bible (4d stamp) and the

-1949 on the 8d stamp.
-Both stamps were designed to fit into the definitive
+Schoolhouse, as seen in 1949 on the 8d stamp.
+Both stamps were designed to fit into the definitive family look with

-Pitcairn Islands Philatelic Bureau has added the two 1951 stamps to this issue
+Philatelic Bureau has added the two 1951 stamps to this issue giving the 2015 definitives a total of ten stamps.

-up rates are covered (the 2007 definitives featured 12 stamps) and to treat the
+This is to ensure most make up rates are covered (the 2007 definitives

-2015 release as a commemoration of the "early" definitives
+featured 12 stamps) and to treat the 2015 release as a commemoration of the

-in addition to the "first" definitives.
+"early" definitives in addition to the

 The First Day Covers show early photographs of the Post